 Importantly, invaders are likely to experience a variety of environments during invasions (including benign and stressful ones), but whether and how environment quality influences the expression of invasion syndromes remains an open question.
 More specifically, invasive species often initially experience abundant resources (Davis & Pelsor 2001, Tyler et al. 2007, Blumenthal et al. 2009) and escape from predation (Garvey et al. 1994, Roy et al. 2011).
 As population densities increase, intense intraspecific competition may lead to resource stress (Gioria & Osborne 2014).
 Resource availability may also change from generation to generation, particularly as densities become high in the introduced range, and thus diet may change with the shifting resource base (Tillberg et al. 2007).
 It has been shown that diet variation can have huge impacts on trait variances and covariances.
-For instance diet reduction may generate trade-offs by prioritizing some functions over others (Royauté et al. 2019).
+For instance, diet reduction may generate trade-offs by prioritizing some physiological functions over others (Royauté et al. 2019).

-The main goal of the present study was to better understand the invasion syndrome of H. axyridis using experimental approaches based on artificial selection.
-To achieve this goal, we performed two distinct artificial selection experiments, each on a phenotypic trait involved in the H. axyridis invasion syndrome and examined the potential joint evolution of other life-history traits.
+The main aim of the present study is to understand the evolution of invasion syndromes, and how consistently they are expressed following different selection regimes and in different environmental contexts.
+More specifically, our goal was to better understand the invasion syndrome of H. axyridis.
+To achieve this goal, we performed two distinct artificial selection experiments, each focused on a phenotypic trait involved in the H. axyridis invasion syndrome and we examined the potential joint evolution on other life-history traits.
 The two focal traits, body mass and age at first reproduction of females, show marked differences between native and invasive populations of H. axyridis (see Supplementary Figure 1).
 Both selection experiments started from individuals sampled in the native range of the species (China).
-After the experimental selection procedures, we measured the selected traits as well as several other life-history traits, many of which being involved in the H. axyridis invasion syndrome (i.e. hatching rate, survival and fecundity).
-To explore the interaction between the environmental context and the evolutionary changes in molding the phenotypic response, we measured these traits in two environments, one with abundant food resources, and one with limited resources (i.e. ad libitum and stressful conditions).
-More specifically, our study addressed the following questions: 1) Do body size and age at first reproduction respond to selection?
-2) How does selection on these individual traits affect other traits of the invasion syndrome, i.e. what are the directions and magnitudes of correlated responses to selection?
+After multiple generations of experimental selection, we measured the selected traits as well as other life-history traits, several of which are also part of the H. axyridis invasion syndrome (hatching rate, survival and fecundity).
+To explore the interaction between the environmental context and the evolutionary changes in molding the phenotypic response, we measured these traits in two environments: one with abundant food resources and one with limited resources (hereafter referred to as ad libitum and stress, respectively).
+Our study addressed the following specific questions: 1) Do body size and age at first reproduction respond to selection?
+2) How does selection on these individual traits affect other traits in the invasion syndrome, specifically what are the directions and magnitudes of correlated responses to selection?
 3) How are the relationships between phenotypic traits affected by selection on a single trait?
 And 4) to what extent does the environmental context, here food availability, modify the expression of the phenotypic syndrome that evolved through artificial selection?

 Materials & Methods